Virat Kohli retains top slot in celebrity brand valuation study for fourth year: Duff & Phelps

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing

-Witnessing a jump of 13.8 per cent, actor Akshay Kumar too retained his second spot in the rankings with a brand valuation of $118.9 million followed by actor Ranveer Singh in the third spot at a brand value of $102.9 million.
+Witnessing a jump of 13.8 per cent, actor Akshay Kumar, too, retained his second spot in the rankings with a brand valuation of $118.9 million, followed by actor Ranveer Singh in the third spot with a brand value of $102.9 million.

-While Shah Rukh Khan ($51.5 million ) and Deepika Padukone ($50.4 million) were ranked 4 th and 5 th in the celebrity brand value rankings, Alia Bhatt and Ayushman Khurrana with a valuation of $48 million jointly landed the sixth position.
+Shah Rukh Khan gained in the rankings ($51.5 million) to grab the fourth spot in 2020.
+However, Deepika Padukonedropped to the fifth position in 2020 with a brand value of $50.4 million, compared to the third position in 2019.

-“While established celebrities continue to dominate our rankings, notable millennials with a strong social media presence continue to climb the ladder.
-Ayushmann Khurrana, Tiger Shroff and Rohit Sharma all jumped a few spots to grab the No. 6, No. 15 and No. 17 spots, respectively.
-Further, Kartik Aaryan debuts on our list at No. 20.
-These rising millennial celebrities were in greater demand during the pandemic owing to their popularity among the youth,” said Aviral Jain, Managing Director, Duff & Phelps.
+“While established celebrities continue to dominate our rankings, millennials with a strong social-media presence continue to climb the ladder,” said Jain adding that these rising millennial celebs were in greater demand during the pandemic owing to their popularity among the youth.

-The reduction in marketing and advertising budgets due to the pandemic and the subsequent lockdown impacted the number of endorsements done by the top 20 celebrities in 2020.
+Ayushmann Khurrana, Tiger Shroff and Rohit Sharma jumped a few spots to grab the No 6, No 15 and No 17 spots, respectively.
+Also, Kartik Aaryan debuted on the list at No 20.

-Number of endorsements declined by 3.5 per cent to 357 in 2020 from 370 in 2020.“Overall the brand value of the top 20 celebrities in 2020 saw a dip by about 5 per cent compared to 2020 due to pandemic and stood at about $1 billion,” the Duff & Phelps study pointed out.
+The pandemic has also highlighted that a strong social-media presence is no longer a “good to have”, but rather a “must have” in the celebrity endorsement space, the report pointed out.
+Celebrities such as Tiger Shroff, Kartik Aryan, Ayushmann Khurrana, Akshay Kumar and Virat Kohli saw massive gains in the number of followers on the social-media platforms.

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing